Voting for Sustainability

 What data points were used to rank investors?

 The ranking uses publicly disclosed proxy voting records from Q1 & Q2 2024.
-It standardizes this data to create a uniform dataset for comparison and assesses those records against a benchmark of sustainability-oriented proxy voting.
+It standardizes this data to create a uniform dataset for comparison and assesses those records against a benchmark of 428 sustainability-relevant proposals from both management and shareholders.

 08